JakubLem/gRPC-python-sample/README.md

 - Add and delete products
 - SQLAlchemy with SQLite for data storage
 - Faker library for generating random product data
+- Positive and negative testing using pytest
+- Code quality checks using pylama
+- Validation for adding products (price and name length constraints)

 ## Installation